Motakabbir/timezone-converter/README.md

   - `/utils` - Utility functions for timezone, weather, and distance calculations
 - `/public` - Static assets and images

+## Deployment

+The application is configured for easy deployment on Vercel:

+1. Push your code to GitHub
+2. Import your repository to Vercel
+3. Vercel will automatically detect Next.js and deploy your application

-## Deploy on Vercel
+## License

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+This project is licensed under the MIT License - see the LICENSE file for details.